 At Fitzwilliam, our close-knit vet community, consisting of students from all six years of the course, receives outstanding academic, pastoral and social support.
 The vets have both a Preclinical and a Clinical Director of studies, both Fellows of the College, who personally monitor the progress of each student throughout their training, offering academic and professional advise and support.
 Our active, student-run Medical and Veterinary Medical Society (FCMVS) arranges a wide variety of talks, debates and social activities throughout the year while our clinical students, through the ‘college family scheme’, provide peer support and guidance to our preclinical vets ensuring a smooth progression throughout the course.

 Applicants who satisfy the entry requirements and impress at interview can expect to receive a conditional offer.
-The typical A Level offer for Medicine A*A*A in three science or maths subjects.
-The typical IB offer is 40-41 points with 776 at Higher Level.
-A Level (or equivalent) Chemistry is required, and it is usual for Fitzwilliam College to specify that one A* grade should be in Chemistry.
+The typical A Level offer for Veterinary Medicine A*AA in three sciences or maths subjects.
+The typical IB offer is 40-42 points with 776 at Higher Level.
+A Level (or equivalent) Chemistry is required, and it is usual for Fitzwilliam College to specify that the A* grade should be in Chemistry.

 Veterinary Medicine at Cambridge